 [I will remember] all our adventures in the High Atlas Mountains with Amis des Ecoles: Surveying the worn-down schools for the poor Berber children, distributing backpacks, building roofs, installing a computer in the main village school, and bringing up all the lost and found clothes for the children.
 The whole village was wearing CAS PE uniforms!
 We had some great moments at the Casablanca American School teaching and coaching together.
 I will always treasure them.

 Lisa treasured the support, kindness, thoughts and generosity that family, friends, and fellow classmates provided through calls, cards, flowers, and in-person and virtual visits through her illness.
-She enjoyed travelling, living abroad, sailing, crafting, hanging out with friends and spending time with her dog, Baxter.
+She enjoyed traveling, living abroad, sailing, crafting, hanging out with friends and spending time with her dog, Baxter.

 Lisa was preceded in death by her parents, Janet Fletcher Black of Lake Floyd, WV and Dr. James Rutherford Black, II of Birmingham, Ala.
 Lisa is survived by her four older siblings, Kristin Titterington (Scott) of Fort Collins, CO; Doug Black of Elkins, WV; Tracey Black of Boulder, CO; Kevin Black (Kristi) of Missoula, MT; and nieces and nephews, Jeremy Black, Meg Black, Nicole Ard (Greg), Aly Titterington and Andy Titterington, Kai Black and Brandon Black.